 - Approved Leave: during the academic year, students may sublet with Housing Liaison approval for academic fieldwork or research.
 Faculty and postdocs may sublet with department chair/dean/director approval.

-- Remote Learning (COVID-19 Exception): during the Fall 2020 semester, students may sublet with Housing Liaison approval if they will be enrolled full-time and approved for remote learning during the fall semester.
+- Remote Learning (COVID-19 Exception): during the Fall 2020 and Spring 2021 semesters, students may sublet with Housing Liaison approval if they will be enrolled full-time and approved for remote learning during the fall or spring semester.
 Faculty and postdocs who are working full-time for the University and staying outside of New York City during the pandemic, may sublet with department chair/dean/director approval.
-At this time, this exception is only in effect for the Fall 2020 semester; if this exception is extended into Spring 2021, we will update this page.
+At this time, this exception is only in effect for the Fall 2020 and Spring 2021 semesters; if this exception is extended further, this page will be updated.

 - Sublet Term: minimum of 30 days